The Lamb of God on the throne a ceiling fresco in a monastery in Thessaloniki (Photograph: Patrick Comerford)

 Do you love him enough, as he loves you, to see this as enough fame to bask in?

-Do you love him enough to see this as the benchmark against which you and I, society, the Church, priests and people together, all we are involved in, mark how we relate to the myriads and myriads, the thousands and thousands, to all living life?
+Do you love him enough to see this as the benchmark against which you mark how you relate to the myriads and myriads, the thousands and thousands, to all living life?

 And so may all we think say and do be to the praise honour and glory of God, + Father, Son and Holy Spirit, Amen.